LazaUK/AIFoundryLabs-BioEmu-Protein3D/README.md

   <img src="images/BioEmu_Protein3D_Animated.gif" style="width: 70%; max-width: 800px; min-width: 300px;">
 </p>

+> [!WARNING]
+> For optimal performance, I'd recommend deploying on a host with at least 32 GB of RAM.

 ## Table of contents:
 - [Part 1: Local Use of Companion Docker Image]()
 - [Part 2: Cloud Deployment to Azure Web App]()